-In what follows I review, revise, and move beyond the analysis of temporal semantics and grammar in Pirahã first developed in Everett (1993).
-This revised analysis reaches several conclusions First, as argued by Everett (1993), the theory of tense developed in Reichenbach, if adopted at all, must allow for languages which lack what Reichenbach (see also Hornstein (1990)) called the "R(eference) point."
+In what follows I review, revise, and move beyond the analysis of temporal semantics and grammar in Pirahã first developed in Everett (1993).3 This revised analysis reaches several conclusions First, as argued by Everett (1993), the theory of tense developed in Reichenbach, if adopted at all, must allow for languages which lack what Reichenbach (see also Hornstein (1990)) called the "R(eference) point."
 Because Pirahã lacks perfect tenses and perfect interpretations, I argue that the R-point is unnecessary in Pirahã.
-Second, I argue that Pirahã's temporal structures require a theory of compositionality that, reminiscent of Partee (1995), requires that compositionality fill in gaps of structures and meanings that are missing from the syntax.
-Although there are many theories of compositionality that address similar issues, I will argue that it is more parsimonious to treat compositionality as a subtype of inference, ranging at least over culture, grammar, and real-world knowledge.
-This fits a particular approach to meaning, begun by Charles Sanders Peirce more than 150 years ago.
-I also argue that by treating compositionality as a subspecies of inference, we are better able understand a number of processes, including the recursive interpretations in Pirahã in the absence of recursive syntax, Pirahã tense, and interpretations in other languages.
+Second, I argue that Pirahã's temporal structures require a theory of compositionality that, reminiscent of Partee (1995), Jazsczolt (2009; 2015), among others, that fills in gaps of structures and meanings that are missing from the syntax, not merely via the pragmatics or implicatures, but by the general process of semiotic inference (see below).
+Although there are many theories of compositionality that address similar issues, I will argue that it is more parsimonious and accurate to treat compositionality as a subtype of inferential processes ranging at least over culture, grammar, and real-world knowledge.
+This better fits a particular approach to meaning, begun by Charles Sanders Peirce more than 150 years ago, influential across the natural sciences.
+I also argue that by treating compositionality as a subspecies of inference, we are better able understand a number of otherwise puzzling interpretations, including the recursive interpretations in Pirahã in the absence of recursive syntax, Pirahã tense, and interpretations in other languages.
 Finally, I argue that the inferential determination of Pirahã temporal semantics even though underdetermined by the syntax in the language allows better understanding of Everett's (2017) and Everett and Barham's (2020) conclusions that there are three types of language based on the tightness of fit between syntax and semantics.